Boana paranaiba

 Boana paranaiba is a frog in the family Hylidae.
 It is endemic to Brazil.

+Description

 The scientists who first described this frog observed an average male snout-vent length of 46.3–52.3 mm and an average female snout-vent length of 46.2–51.2 mm.
 The iris of the eye can be bronze in color or gray in color, with a whole or half blue ring.
 The skin of the dorsum is reddish to yellow in color with irregular dark spots.
 There are wide, brown stripes down its back and all four legs, outlined in white.
 This frog has a thin white line on its mouth.
 It has a dark brown line from its nose to each eye.
 It has a dark brown line under its ear.
 It has dark spots near its jaw.
 Its belly is yellow or whitish in color.
 The insides of the back legs are dark brown with light spots.